Ready for your DARN GOOD DOG, Chicago?

 I bring my tools as a teacher of 20+ years, my problem-solving skills, and my canine experience and knowledge to my training - and can't wait to see you feel more relaxed, have more fun, and take great pride in your trained darn good dog."

 AVAILABILITY: TUESDAY- THURSDAY, SATURDAY & SUNDAY.
-Serving these Chicago areas: east of Pulaski, south of Bryn Mawr, north of Fulton Market, and west of Ashland; and east of Pulaski, south of Lawrence, north of Chicago, and to the lakefront.
+Serving these Chicago areas: east of Pulaski/south of Lawrence/ north of Fulton Market/west of Ashland; and east of Pulaski/south of Lawrence/north of Chicago/to the lakefront.

 For over 30 years, Joan Harris has trained dogs and their people in the Chicagoland area.
 Her main goal is to help people develop happy and healthy relationships with their dogs.
 She feels that force-free training using positive reinforcement creates a lasting bond—and fantastic results.